AREEBAKAMIL/Employee-turnover-analyis-using-SQL/README.md

 # Steps:
 1. Download the csv file.
-2. Load the csv into pandas dataframe
+2. Import the file to MySQL (you can use an SQL GUI such as [MySQL Workbench](https://www.mysql.com/products/workbench/))
-3. Check for missing/null values
+3. Check distinct values to look for any null values
-4. Encode categorical columns using Label-Encoding
+4. Perform anaysis using SQL
-5. Check for correlation using a heatmap
-6. split the dataset into test and train
-7. Train supervised ML models and compare results
-8. perform another training of the model which had provided the highest accuracy
+5. Visualize it using using Google Looker Studio

 # Conclusion
 We can see that performing SQL analysis does not tell us much information about linkages between 'event' and the remaining variable.
 Next, I performed [analysis and prediction using pandas and scikit-learn](https://github.com/AREEBAKAMIL/Employee-turnover-analysis-and-prediction/tree/main), feel free to check it out.